 Our Top Picks

-BEST FOR BEGINNERS: DEWALT Fixed/Plunge Base Router Kit
+BEST OVERALL: DEWALT Fixed Base Plunge Router Combo Kit

 This DEWALT kit is comprehensive and can be a boon to fledgling woodworkers.
 The kit comes with both plunge and fixed bases (a nice feature that makes this model suitable for a router table)–and the price tag is reasonable.
-Speed can be adjusted between 8,000 and 24,000 RPMs, with the tool’s 12-amp motor getting the job done on virtually any type of wood.
+The tool’s 11-amp motor getting the job done on virtually any type of wood.